top of page

 Our plans

 We have decided on two areas of the churchyard where we are going to encourage wildflowers to grow.
 What this means in practice is that they will not be mown this year, so that the soil is depleted of the nutrients which come from grass cuttings.
 In September the grass will be cut, taken away and the areas will be raked and scarified before sowing both seed and wildflower plugs.
-If all goes well (it is nature after all) there will be a beautiful display of wildflowers in Spring and Summer 2023.
+If all goes well (it is nature after all) there will be a beautiful display of wildflowers.

 This means that the area will look a bit scruffy for a while, but will be beneficial to other creatures that need a home.
 To take the edge off that we have planted 200 bluebells in the green which should give a good display this year.
 The day appointed for planting was challenging (cold and snow).
 It also involved some unorthodox, but effective, planting techniques using a power drill!